Student Activities for Emancipation Proclamation Include:

 Have students create a timeline post-Emancipation Proclamation.
 Students should research what happened in response to the Emancipation Proclamation, both the positive and negative results.
 This will help students gauge the historical effects and events that result from this seminal document.

-Text vs. Rationale using the Emancipation Proclamation
+Text vs. Rationale

 In this activity, students will analyze and synthesize excerpts from the Emancipation Proclamation using a triple T-Chart.
 To analyze the document as a whole, students will provide an excerpt, or direct quote in one column, what they believe the excerpt may mean in the second column, and a modern day interpretation of the excerpt in the last column.
 The organization of the chart will allow students to connect not only the meaning of the document, but also their own interpretation of the excerpt.
 This is critical in analyzing and synthesizing primary texts.